laustindasauce/laustindasauce.github.io/README.md

 * Removed Facebook since I don't really use Facebook
 * Move these to their own page

+## New Projects
+* Cool idea but tough to implement
+* Rattled my brain on how to persist the data but so far no luck
+* Currently using browserify and fs

 ## To-Do
 ### Add a page for project ideas!!
 * Add README to individual folders that we link to